Megyn Kelly Speaks Out About Censorship: ‘If You Don’t Like It, Don’t Watch’

 Kelly then concluded by saying that art evolves as people’s understanding of the world does.

 “For the record, you can loathe bad cops, racism, sexism, bias against the LGBTQ community, and not censor historical movies, books, music and art that don’t portray those groups perfectly.
-Ppl understand art reflects life… as we evolve, so do our cultural touchstones,” she wrote.
+Ppl understand art reflects life… as we evolve, so do our cultural touchstones.”

 According to CNN, Gone With the Wind will eventually return to HBO Max once it is given proper historical context.
 A spokesperson for the platform said that the movie reflected racial prejudices that existed when the movie was made and still exist today.
 The spokesperson added that those depictions were wrong, and they felt it would be irresponsible to leave the movie on the platform without adding an explanation and denunciation of them.